moehriegitt/hob3l/README.md

 ## Status, Stability, Limitations, Future Work, TODO

-The basic workflow is implemented and tested, i.e., the tool can read the specified subset of SCAD, it can slice the input object, it can apply the 2D boolean operations (AKA polygon clipping), and it can triangulate the resulting polgygons, and write STL.
+Despite quite some testing and debugging, this will still assert-fail occasionally or output rubbish.
+The floating point algorithms are somewhat brittle and hard to get right.

+OTOH, the basic workflow is implemented and tested, i.e., the tool can read the specified subset of SCAD (e.g. from OpenSCAD's CSG output), it can slice the input object, it can apply the 2D boolean operations (AKA polygon clipping), and it can triangulate the resulting polgygons, and write STL.
 Slic3r can read the STL files this tool produces.

 Corner cases in the algorithms have been dealt with (except for unknown bugs).
-Because of the 'stability' design goal that extends from computational real number stability to corner cases, this was in focus from the start.
+Because of the stability design goal that extends from computational real number stability to corner cases, this was in focus from the start.
+Corner case handle took most of the time of development and takes up a large portion of the code, because doing floating point computations in a stable way is really tricky.

 The input polyhedra must consist of only convex faces.
 This will be fixed in the future.